Home » Water Quality » Tap Water » Nigeria Tap Water Quality Report: Is It Drinkable?

 Lagos, the former capital of both Lagos State and Nigeria as a whole, is the largest city in the country and a major cultural, financial, and educational center.
 It is located in Nigeria’s southwestern region.

-Although its poor suffer from a severe lack of potable water, Lagos’s business district and other affluent communities are likely to be better-hydrated, given that most of Nigeria’s clean water flows through wealthy urban areas.
+Sadly, the poorer communities here suffer from a severe lack of potable water and oil spills that have destroyed their access to clean water.
+On the other hand, Lagos’s business district and other affluent communities are likely to be better-hydrated, given that most of Nigeria’s clean water flows through wealthy urban areas.

 2. Abuja

-Abuja is Nigeria’s capital.
-It lies in the Federal Capital Territory, a state in the central region of Nigeria.
-As a planned capital, (i.e. a city that was planned, built and developed specifically to be a national capital), Abuja is famous for its well-organized infrastructure and its beautiful architecture.
+Abuja is Nigeria’s capital that lies in the Federal Capital Territory, a state in the central region of Nigeria.
+As a planned capital (i.e. a city that was planned, built, and developed specifically to be a national capital), Abuja is famous for its well-organized infrastructure and its beautiful architecture.

 As one of the wealthiest and most significant cities in Nigeria, Abuja’s more affluent areas are sure to have more access to clean water than most other parts of the country.